johnsonoye/DSA-FINAL-PROJECT-/README.md

 - calculate the percentage of total sales contributed by each region.
 - identify products with no sales in the last quarter.

+I ran various codes in order to be able to extract the neccesary information i needed which are embedded in the Salesdata Table on my LITA_DB

+    select *from[dbo].[SalesData]

+    - TOTAL REVENUE PER PRODUCT

+    ```sql

+    SELECT sum (revenue)as totalsale4hat FROM SalesData WHERE PRODUCT = 'HAT'

+    SELECT sum(revenue) as totalsale4shoes FROM SalesData WHERE PRODUCT = 'SHOES'

+    SELECT sum(revenue) as totalsales4shirt FROM SalesData WHERE PRODUCT = 'SHIRT'

+    SELECT sum(revenue) as totalsales4gloves FROM SalesData WHERE PRODUCT = 'GLOVES'

+    SELECT sum(revenue)as totalsales4socks FROM SalesData WHERE PRODUCT = 'SOCKS'

+    SELECT sum(revenue) as totalsale4jacket  FROM SalesData WHERE PRODUCT = 'JACKET'

+- Find The Number Of Sales Transactions In Each Region.

+          SELECT REGION,
+          count(orderid)as regionalsales from [dbo].[SalesData]
+          GROUP BY REGION
+          ORDER BY regionalsales DESC

+- HIGHEST SELLING PRODUCT BY TOTAL SALES VALUE

+          select top 1 (product),
+          sum (revenue) as totalsales from [dbo].[SalesData]
+          group by product

+- TOTAL REVENUE PER PRODUCT

+          SELECT PRODUCT,
+          SUM(REVENUE) AS TOTALREV FROM[dbo].[SalesData]
+          GROUP BY PRODUCT
+          ORDER BY TOTALREV DESC

+- MONTHLY SALES TOTAL FOR THE CURRENT YEAR

+          SELECT MONTH (ORDERDATE)AS MONTHS,
+          SUM (REVENUE) AS MONTHLYSALES
+          FROM[dbo].[SalesData]
+          WHERE
+          YEAR(ORDERDATE)= YEAR (GETDATE())
+          GROUP BY MONTH (ORDERDATE)
+          ORDER BY MONTHS

+- TOP 5 CUSTOMERS BY TOTAL PURCHASE AMOUNT
+SELECT TOP 5 (CUSTOMER_ID) AS TOPCUSTOMER, SUM (REVENUE) AS TOTAL_PURCHASEPRICE FROM [dbo].[SalesData] GROUP BY Customer_Id ORDER BY TOPCUSTOMER DESC

+          - PERCENTAGE OF TOTAL SALES CONTRIBUTED BY EACH REGION

+          ```sql
+          SELECT REGION,
+          SUM(REVENUE) AS TOTAL_SALES,
+          (SUM(REVENUE)*100.0/(SELECT SUM(REVENUE) FROM[dbo].[SalesData]))
+          AS PERCENTAGE_TOTAL_SALES
+          FROM [dbo].[SalesData]
+          GROUP BY REGION
+          ORDER BY PERCENTAGE_TOTAL_SALES DESC

+- PRODUCTS WITH NO SALES IN THE LAST QUARTER

+          SELECT OrderID,
+          Product
+          FROM [dbo].[SalesData] WHERE OrderID  NOT IN (SELECT OrderID FROM [dbo].[SalesData]
+          WHERE OrderDate >=
+          DATEADD (QUARTER, -1,GETDATE ()))

+          SELECT OrderID
+          FROM SalesData
+          WHERE Product NOT IN (
+          SELECT DISTINCT Product
+          FROM SalesData  WHERE OrderDate between
+          dateadd (quarter, -1, getdate())
+          and getdate())

 ## Microsoft Power BI